 - Prevention if possible.
 Thorough cleanliness (teaching volunteers spotlessly clean practices), and the inoculation of cats and kittens.

 The Outpawed Rescue Trust is a new but determined rescue and TNR group local to us in Porirua, near Wellington.
 Vikki from Outpawed spoke eloquently about the commitment needed, the issues facing TNR (trap, neuter, return) and their own committment to changing things for cats.
 It was moving to hear Vikki speak about their battles to save the lives of kittens, and community cats.

 - You can donate to Outpawed here.

 We were able to interview Outpawed for National Feral Day day last year and their interview is worth a read.

-Although Outpawed are a recently established group, they have been obliged to expand further north into Horowhenua to help deal with a community cats colony under threat there.
+Although Outpawed are a new organisation, they are being obliged to expand further north into the Horowhenua district to help deal with a community cats colony under threat there.
 The town of Levin has a reputation for being dumping ground for unwanted cats, and we reported about the cats of the area here.

 - Outpawed welcomes offers to foster young cats and kittens.
 Contact details can be found on their web page, or you can contact them on Facebook.

 Mum Tawhai and her kittens from Upper Hutt Animal Rescue (UHARS)

 Upper Hutt Animal Rescue – A Rescue’s Perspective

 Adrian Johns spoke with commitment and honesty on behalf of UHARS (Upper Hutt Animal Rescue Society).
 As an established rescue with its own premises (owned not leased), he said that a rescue with its own site has a different set of challenges, alongside the usual demands faced by rescues.